Sun Exposure

 - Tanning as a longevity strategy.
 Tans are visible UV damage; they are not the source of the cardiovascular and mood benefits of sun, which appear at sub-erythemal doses long before tanning.

 - Oral D as a full substitute for sun.
 It restores systemic 25(OH)D but doesn't reproduce UVA-driven nitric oxide, the skin-brain axis, daytime circadian entrainment, or the local epidermal vitamin D supply.
 Useful, necessary at temperate latitudes — but not a complete replacement.
+No trial has yet pitted sun against equivalent oral D3 on a hard endpoint; the Australian SEDS Study, randomising enhanced-sun-exposure advice against vitamin D doses with immune and cardiometabolic outcomes, is the trial positioned to actually test this — so the question remains genuinely open.

 Further reading